An Excess Male: Plot

-Wei-guo investigates the family at the behest of his fathers, who suspect that Hanh is gay and that XX is autistic.
+Wei-guo investigates the family at the behest of his fathers, who suspect that Hanh is gay and that XX has autism.
 He meets Hanh's private sexual partners, a group of men who use badminton as a front for hooking up, and he befriends them and shows respect, questioning the State's prejudices towards gays.
 He is bothered by a repulsive male prostitute and local hustler named Jimmy.
 XX, who dreams of a simple life with the stray dogs he has adopted in the city, longs for a divorce and comes to regard Wei-guo as a true companion, hoping that he will marry May-Ling.
 Wei-guo invites him to a war game, a situation that ends up going very oddly when XX is mistaken for a wealthy Party official, but the train they're on is held up by teenage soldiers who insist that Wei-guo nominate a selection of innocent men in his troop for psychological evaluations (which will lead to forced institutionalization).
 This is the result of an earlier incident in which a group of perverted soldiers sexually harassed a 14-year-old girl and her brother beat them to death; it is hoped that psychological evaluations will weed out the chance of any further incidents.
 XX is able to rewire the train doors so that he and Wei-guo can escape.
 Wei-guo is invited to the Wu Family's house for a "Compatibility Night".
 May-Ling, meanwhile, discovers that Hanh has been awarded a coveted housing flat with numerous rooms, but that he neglected to tell her about it.
 Wei-guo visits the family to find them in chaos, with May-Ling crying and BeiBei refusing to clean up his toys.
 He and May-Ling have passionate sex that night when May-Ling wears a pretty emerald-green dress, but the next day, Wei-guo is met with disapproval from his fathers, who think he is marrying into a dysfunctional family.
 When XX applies for a divorce, he accidentally attracts State attention to his family.
 Hanh is harassed by Jimmy, who blackmails him with graphic sexual photos.
 Comrade Tang, a Party official, arrests Hanh and sends him to a "Sexual Change" facility, monitoring his conversations with implanted digital technology.
 He is forbidden to see BeiBei, is beaten badly in his abdominal area, and has to share a communal bathroom.
 Wei-guo witnesses the systematic killing of 200 soldiers as a response to his failure to nominate any of them for psychological evaluations, and he is branded the killer by the State.
 XX establishes sanctuary for him, and leaves his favourite dog, a butterscotch-coloured mutt named "MaMa Dog", to protect him.
 XX and May-Ling try to blackmail the State for Hanh's freedom, but even when he is set free, their family is still broken and Hanh is traumatized.
 The family members wonder if a day will come where they no longer have to hide who they are, leaving the future ambiguous.